i-doit/knowledge-base/docs/en/user-authentication-and-management/ldap-directory/import-users-and-groups.md

 ### Import of users and groups that are below a nested group

 I have a group idoit in which the i-doit groups idoit-read and idoit-write are members.
 I want to synchronize these two groups.
-With this filter I can directly create the groups and the users.
+With this filter I can directly create the groups and the users.<br>
 This will not create the idoit group, it will only create the groups below it.
 Also, the groups will not be linked, because groups cannot have a group as a member.

 [![Import of users who are members below the group idoit](../../assets/images/en/automation-and-integration/ldap/import-users-and-groups/7-htiuag.png)](../../assets/images/en/automation-and-integration/ldap/import-users-and-groups/7-htiuag.png)